smhassanerfani/si2022/tauraat/README.md

 Thus, each site station is represented by the best fitted distribution parameters associated with channel geometry of that site.
 Let’s assume normal distribution is the best fit for the whole observations of discharge in a hypothetical site station.
 So, two values (i.e., mean and std) can represent all of those observations for discharge.
-Through this way, all observations of a site can be summarize in one record.
+Through this way, all observations of a site can be summarized in one record.

 ### Discharge Distribution
+The histogram of discharge observations for 8 site stations which were randomly selected are shown in the Figure 6.

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/tau_discharge_dist.png">
     Figure 6.
+The histogram of discharge observations for different site stations.
 </p>

+Ten most common distributions
+(i.e., `cauchy`, `chi2`, `expon`, `exponpow`, `gamma`, `lognorm`, `norm`, `powerlaw`, `rayleigh`, `uniform`) were fitted to discharge observations of 7,098 sites (including only positive values for discharge).
+The frequency of best fitted distribution is shown in the Figure 7.
+This figure shows `lognorm` is the best fit for more than 50% of the site stations.

 <p align="center">
     <img width="100%" height="100%" src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/dist_freq_discharge.png">